Kwpolska/pkgbuilder/docs/messagecodes.rst

    PKGBUILD requests a package, that does not exist in the system, repositories, nor the AUR.

 ..
-[3202] occurs, when Python cannot decode UTF-8 the PKGBUILD.
+[3202] occurs, when Python cannot decode UTF-8 in the PKGBUILD.
 If the PKGBUILD cannot be read, dependency checks cannot be performed.
    Possible reasons include incorrectly encoded characters in the Maintainer/Submitter field.
 Please inform the package maintainer through the comments.
 Include the output of `iconv PKGBUILD`.
 Example
-   output: `# Maintainer: Juan Piconv: illegal input sequence at position 20` The PKGBUILDer's error message is also valid and will help the maintainer.
+   output: `# Maintainer: Juan Piconv: illegal input sequence at position 20` PKGBUILDer’s error message is also valid and will help the maintainer.

 ..
 [3301] occurs, when makepkg exits with the return code 1.
 It means that something bad happened.
-Refer to makepkg's output for more info.
+Refer to makepkg’s output for more info.

 ..
 [3401] occurs, when the $depends or $makedepends array of the PKGBUILD request a package, which exists in the AUR.
 It is plain